backbonecabal/knowledgebase/trade-settlement.md

 inception of the trade.
 Deliveries will occur on the Clearinghouse’s books and records unless otherwise specified in the Exchange contract specifications.

-# 411\.
+## 411\.
 Reporting.

 Network and Clearing Participants shall make such reports in respect of trades, Smart Contracts, Normal Contracts settlements and deliveries as may be as prescribed by Commodity Stream, LLC.

-copyright (c) 2019 Commodity Stream, LLC & Clearing Corporation.
-All Rights Reserved CC-BY-NC-ND-2.5
+copyright (c) 2021 Commodity Stream, LLC - All Rights Reserved CC-BY-NC-ND-2.5